-^{} Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)
+Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)

-Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above: -

-Induction courses are held for all new members who are also required to attend initial basic training via an online Learning Academy and the Pensions Regulator's Public Sector Toolkit.
-New members who are able to attend are also automatically supported to attend the LGA's 3-day fundamentals course.
+Induction courses are held for all new members who are also required to attend initial basic training via an online learning academy and the Pensions Regulator's Public Sector Toolkit.
+New members who can attend are also automatically supported to attend the LGA's 3-day fundamentals course.
 Members are also provided with an annually updated handbook which clearly sets out their responsibilities as "quasi-trustees".

-A series of member seminars to address new topics or cyclical issues such as the actuarial valuation are included in the programme of meetings and members (whether elected or cooptees or members of the Local Pension Board) are able to attend approved conferences and external seminars details of which are circulated to all members at the beginning of the year and throughout the year as they become available.
+A series of member seminars to address new topics or cyclical issues such as the actuarial valuation are included in the programme of meetings and members (whether elected or co-optees or members of the Local Pension Board) can attend these and approved conferences and external seminars, details of which are circulated to all members at the beginning of the year and throughout the year as they become available.